MicrosoftDocs/azure-dev-docs/articles/terraform/configure-vs-code-extension-for-terraform.md

     **Key points:**
     - When you select **Install** for the Azure Terraform extension, Visual Studio Code automatically installs the Azure Account extension.
     - Azure Account is a dependency file for the Azure Terraform extension.
-This file is used to perform Azure subscription authentications and Azure-related code extensions.
+This file is used to authenticate to Azure and Azure-related code extensions.

 ### Verify the Terraform extension is installed in Visual Studio Code